E-Spin-lab/ConvertExceltoPDF/README.md

 ## Requirements

-The python script utilizes the following python libraries: argparse, glob, os, pandas, openpyxl, pyhanko, reportlab, and PyPDF2.
+The python script utilizes the following python libraries: argparse, glob, os, pandas, openpyxl, pyhanko, reportlab, PyPDF2, and openpyxel.

 To create a virtual environment with all required libraries run the following code (recommended)